pupupulp/mokihi-js/README.md

 An opensource package for ExtJS 6.2.0 GPL bundled with a collection of useful component wrapper functions.

+This is the continuation of [KonyvtarJS](https://github.com/pupupulp/konyvtar-js), bundled together with ExtJS 6.2.0 GPL instead of having it as another external lib, this package aims to provide both ExtJS 6.2.0 GPL and functionalities of [KonyvtarJS](https://github.com/pupupulp/konyvtar-js) as a single package for easy setup and ease of use.

 ## Quickstart

 ### Installation